Student Money Advice

 Shop Around and compares Prices

 Shop around for big purchases.
-Mobile phone contract and Broadband are possible the biggest purchases when you add the 24 months contract up.
-There are lots of offers around at the moment with back to uni time.
+Mobile phone contracts and Broadband are possibly the biggest purchases when you add the 24 months contract up.
+There are lots of offers around at the moment with back to university time.
 Maybe you can get away with a hand-me-down phone from mum and dad.
-In that case just get a cheap simo deal, try this one EE Mobile.
+In that case just get a cheap sim only deal, try this one EE Mobile.
 Uswitch is a great comparison tool for comparing mobile and broadband deals.

 There are lots of voucher code websites now that offers really great deals that can save you so much money.
 Never pay full price when you are buying something as there is always a voucher to be had.
 Dealsdaddy is a great site with voucher codes for clothing, accessories, Electronics items, office supplies, travel bookings and health supplies.
 Definitely worth a look to see what you can save.